- Our Platform

 With Bill C-48, the Liberals imposed a ban on oil tanker traffic on the north coast of British Columbia, which brought the cancellation of the Northern Gateway and Eagle Spirit pipeline projects.
 After years of legal uncertainty, investors pulled out of the Trans Mountain pipeline expansion project and sold it to the federal government for $4.5 billion.

-Finally, in Justin Trudeau’s second mandate, the new Biden administration cancelled the Keystone XL pipeline project and the Michigan Governor has tried to shut down the crucially important Line 5 that carries oil and natural gas liquids from Western Canada to Ontario and Quebec.
+Finally, the Biden administration cancelled the Keystone XL pipeline project and the Michigan Governor has been trying to shut down the crucially important Line 5 that carries oil and natural gas liquids from Western Canada to Ontario and Quebec.

-Because of these constraints, capital investments in the oil and gas industry have collapsed.
+Because of these constraints, capital investments in the oil and gas industry collapsed.
 Our overdependence on the American market for exports also costs the Canadians economy billions of dollars in foregone revenues every year.
-Alberta’s economy has suffered a major setback, with tens of thousands of jobs disappearing in the oil patch and many more in local communities that depend on this industry.
+Alberta’s economy suffered a major setback for several years, with tens of thousands of jobs disappearing in the oil patch and many more in local communities that depend on this industry.

 Researcher Vivian Krause has spent years documenting a well-organized campaign to landlock Canada’s oil, funded by American foundations such as the Rockefeller Brothers Fund and the Tides Foundation.
 Almost all the groups involved in various types of campaigns and court cases against pipeline construction received money from them.

 Despite the emergence of alternative sources of energy, global demand for oil is expected to keep rising for several decades.
 Canada has the third-largest oil reserves in the world and is well placed to answer this demand.